ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-07-21-katalon-as-the-first-step-towards-automated-tests.md

 ![](https://lh6.googleusercontent.com/Y_jZEEHnYnFD4Likj7l_8McCmm-Y3QlGQEbucIYNelFPVzvaC-OeLXJw6ZH8gU2myEuEwj0uC5MmLgB1pe2dh9Hnb3udFTwFgNGPzOKLcM0YEJgLSAEJcQWebA0OYvQthpI9w-Qw)

-In order to add a check, press “+”
+In order to add a check, press "+"

 ![](https://lh4.googleusercontent.com/gXz2nk_hjJksEGbzNnWciYMf_smUTn3io14rsul_1SMwxSSaqvMqVyleKmWxWuB5vCbDUNt7s50AJF-Go-pLkLmlXv3uexZnkRIxj-lg-YqXWdIOwLNNE5Y2ers7pjOMb5JJQaXZ)

-In the “command” we will specify the “*assertText*” function, since we need to check for the presence of the text.
+In the "command" we will specify the "*assertText*" function, since we need to check for the presence of the text.
 In Target, specify the xpath locator for the title.
-In our case, the locator will be *“// h1 \[contains (text (), 'Category – QA / Testing')\]”*.
-In the “Value” field, specify the expected text in the title.
-In our case it will be “Category – QA / Testing”
+In our case, the locator will be *"// h1 \[contains (text (), 'Category – QA / Testing')\]"*.
+In the "Value" field, specify the expected text in the title.
+In our case it will be "Category – QA / Testing"

 ![](https://lh6.googleusercontent.com/CZVxE2SeXu24IjtTlOqSVadIj7Ru7817un4TT3zbizElqzBmtzaH5dJNkVIg3ZAr5G81I_-hi5POFdZTU0usdjbRa4mHqigddwcImKgjwYyeImSHpGjeiEx4NHsqTXrTILCTJ4Bm)

-In order to check that our script works, press **“Play”** button.
+In order to check that our script works, press **"Play"** button.

 ![](https://lh3.googleusercontent.com/uX7QbY-W5QFK4YDdYlxDIlNxxNOmuuiXPkqDdpDKd0qeoXYett4zR_GMldhDvV173qqLpJoIXuPCYfidA2Wu43aM7fImsfAbVy9Ca06HkyqH4GoBG3lbLGpopxzAjQriuBzvlsfc)